-- To invest in the Central Coast, North Coast and the Haida Gwaii plan areas (EBM-AM Plan Area). - To fund the successful implementation and management of an Adaptive Management program that supports the goals of Ecosystem Based Management within the EBM-AM Plan Area. - To fund projects in an Annual Work Plan approved by the Coastal First Nation and the Nanwakolas EBM Forums and the Provincial Government EBM representative. - To invest in and support EBM-AM, and other specific uses as directed by the Donor.
+- To invest in the Central and North Coast plan areas, also known as the Great Bear Rainforest. - To fund the successful implementation and management of an Adaptive Management program that supports the goals of Ecosystem Based Management within the Project Area. - To fund projects approved by the Coastal First Nation and the Nanwakolas EBM Forums. - To invest in and support EBM-AM, and other specific uses as directed by the Donor.